Resources for managers for mental health in the workplace

 Other tools

-Health Canada maintains a roster of mental health professionals with expert skills, knowledge and experience to provide a wide range of psychosocial training:
+• Health Canada’s Specialized Organizational Services (SOS) team maintains a roster of mental health professionals with expert skills, knowledge and experience to provide a wide range of psychosocial training:

-• Delivery of standardized programs such as The Road to Mental Readiness and the Mental Health Commission of Canada’s Working Mind and Mental Health First Aid.
+• delivery of standardized programs such as The Road to Mental Readiness and the Mental Health Commission of Canada’s Working Mind and Mental Health First Aid.

-To contact Health Canada’s Specialized Organizational Services (SOS):
+Contact Health Canada’s Specialized Organizational Services:

 • Disability Management Cases